vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (N.B.
 In giving the Dhruvaka: and Viksepa, the 9.8. ..::2,...": their names.

-uses a unit called Liptikä; which means & minute of arc.. "..."! the name of the junction sta
+uses a unit called Liptikā; which means & minute of arc.. "..."! the name of the junction sta

 · This is. traced to Greek "Lepton", Prof. R. V. Vaidya accepted (see however, Ister :